FlashForward: Critical reception

-FlashForward received generally positive reviews, with a Metacritic score of 72 out of 100, based on 26 critic reviews.
+FlashForward received generally positive reviews, with a Metacritic score of 71 out of 100, based on 26 critic reviews.
+Rotten Tomatoes reported an 80% approval rating with an average rating of 8.1/10, based on 35 critic reviews; the website's critics consensus reads, "FlashForward robustly entertains with an addictive concept, top-notch production, and an exciting apocalyptic setting."

 In September 2009, Tim Goodman of the San Francisco Chronicle deemed the series "enormously entertaining" with a "tantalizing premise", while Ginia Bellafante of The New York Times wrote that it "begins in such a spirit of bracing suspense that [she was] challenged to recall another pilot that lured [her] so quickly into addiction."
 Variety's Brian Lowry gave a more measured review, opining, "It's an intriguing, mind-bending concept that's mostly well executed [...] there's a solid desire to see more but not such wonderment as to proclaim unwavering fealty until the show peers a little farther down the road."
 Entertainment Weeklys Ken Tucker graded the series "B+", stating, "FF isn't perfect.
 Much thought has been given to plot and character but not enough to the visuals: This is one of the most drab-looking of intelligent shows.
 Thematically, FF makes major philosophical points— living in the moment, etc.—but instead of dramatizing them, it often just has its characters speak them."
 Tucker described the show as "combin[ing] sci-fi-ish conspiracy suspense with excellent prime-time-soap drama".